Humanist architecture for a private home

 Like traditional Florentine palazzi, the façade is divided into three tiers.
-But Alberti divided these with the horizontal entablatures that run across the facade (an entablature is the horizontal space above columns or pliasters).
+But Alberti divided these with the horizontal entablatures that run across the façade.
 The first tier grounds the building, giving it a sense of strength.
-This is achieved by the use of cross-hatched, or rusticated stone that runs across the very bottom of the building, as well as large stone blocks, square windows, and portals of post and lintel construction in place of arches.
+This is achieved by the use of cross-hatched, or rusticated stone that runs across the very bottom of the building, as well as large stone blocks, square windows, and portals of post-and-lintel construction in place of arches.

 The overall horizontality of this façade is called “trabeated” architecture, which Alberti thought was most fitting for the homes of nobility.
 Each tier also decreases in height from the bottom to top.
 On each tier, Alberti used pilasters, or flattened engaged columns, to visually support the entablature.
 On the first tier, they are of the Tuscan order.
 On the second and third tiers, Alberti used smaller stones to give the feeling of lightness, which is enhanced by the rounded arches of the windows, a typically Roman feature.
 Both of these tiers also have pilasters, although on the second tier they are of the Ionic order, and on the third they are Corinthian.
 The building is also wrapped by benches that served, as they do now, to provide rest for weary visitors to Florence.

-The Palazzo Rucellai actually had four floors: the first was where the family conducted their business; the second floor, or piano nobile, was where they received guests; the third floor contained the family’s private apartments; and a hidden fourth floor, which had few windows and is invisible from the street, was where the servants lived.
+The Palazzo Rucellai actually had four floors: the first was where the family conducted their business; the second floor, or piano nobile (reception room), was where they received guests; the third floor contained the family’s private apartments; and a hidden fourth floor, which had few windows and is invisible from the street, was where the servants lived.